 Extraordinary Ministers of Holy Communion

-Developments in the Catholic Church in the last several decades has created a necessity to call upon lay faithful to assist in the distribution of the Most Sacred Body and Blood of Jesus Christ.
-Here at St. Joseph we invite any practicing Catholic with a true and reverent belief in the Real Presence and who follows diligently the precepts of Holy Mother Church to volunteer once or twice a month to assist our priest and deacons in the distribution of the Sacred Species.
+Developments in the Catholic Church in the last several decades have created a necessity to call upon lay faithful to assist in the distribution of the Most Sacred Body and Blood of Jesus Christ.
+Here at St. Joseph Old Cathedral, we invite any practicing Catholic with a true and reverent belief in the Real Presence and who follows diligently the precepts of the Holy Mother Church to volunteer once or twice a month to assist our priest and deacons in the distribution of the Sacred Species.
 Training is provided.

 or call the parish office (405) 235-4565